-When looking for a knowledge management system, there are key features to consider as you compare different options.
-These features will impact the overall cost, adoption, and success of your knowledge management system rollout.
+When looking for a knowledge management system, there are a few key features to consider.
+These features will impact the overall cost, adoption, and success of your knowledge management system roll-out.
 The most important ones to keep in mind are:

-- Full mobile access.
-Salespeople spend a lot of time on the go.
-Mobile access enables them to gain the information they need from any device, no matter where they are working.
+From attending conferences to meeting prospects at their headquarters, salespeople spend a lot of time on the go.
+Mobile access to a knowledge management platform enables them to gain the information they need from any device, no matter where they are working.

-- Multi-media.
-The ability to share information through videos, photos, and URLs as well as with text makes it easy (and even fun) for salespeople to share and consume content.
-If they can create videos from within the tool, all the better.
+The ability to share information through videos, photos, and website links as well as text makes it easy (and even fun) for salespeople to share and consume content.
+If they can create videos from within the tool, and search for words spoken within videos, all the better.

-- Ease of use.
 While not specifically a feature, this is too important to leave off the list.
-If a knowledge management system isn’t easy to use, adoption will suffer, the content won’t stay up-to-date, and your salespeople will go back to one-to-one communication, rather than one-to-many.
+If a knowledge management solution for sales isn’t easy to use, adoption will suffer, the content won’t stay up-to-date, and your salespeople will go back to one-to-one communication, rather than one-to-many.

 It may sound cliché to say, “knowledge is power,” but it’s one of the most important tools any salesperson can have.
 You can’t sell something you don’t understand to somebody you don’t understand.
 Your sales team can’t skip the step of learning the information they need to successfully make a sale.
 Your profits depend on them knowing their stuff.

 If it’s their job to learn that information, it’s your job to make sure they have the resources to do so.
-A knowledge management system collects everything they need to know into one place.
+A knowledge management solution for sales collects everything your reps need to know into one place.
 It removes the possibility of ignorance as an excuse and empowers every member of the team to be their best.